chris443-a11/Get_My_Kernel_Format/README.md

 2. **Check the Output**:
    - Once the action completes, view the **logs** from the workflow run.
-   - You’ll see the kernel format (`KERNEL_FMT`) printed in the logs.

-## Summary

-You’ve now successfully processed a `boot.img` file using GitHub Actions:

-- Forked the repo.
-- Uploaded the `boot.img` file.
-- Ran the GitHub Action to process it.
-- Retrieved the kernel format.

 ### If you lazy to do it you can PM [me](t.me/fastbooteraselk2)